SebastianTroy/CppEasySerDes/README.md

- [ ] Inline Documentation of why I've created various types and functions, with intended purpose [x] Refactor project structure, `esd` directory for includes, remove the `EasySerDes` filename prefix [x] Refactor to remove Json prefixes from type and header names [x] Create a CurrentContext type and use it to store all caches [ ] Extend CurrentContext to include error reporting [x] Add tests for polymorphism with a pure virtual base class [ ] Push to Github
+ [ ] Inline Documentation of why I've created various types and functions, with intended purpose [x] Refactor project structure, `esd` directory for includes, remove the `EasySerDes` filename prefix [x] Refactor to remove Json prefixes from type and header names [x] Create a Context type and use it to store all caches [x] Extend Context to include error reporting
+ [x] Add tests for polymorphism with a pure virtual base class [ ] Push to Github
  [ ] Add some github extensions (test coverage, auto-running tests, linter e.t.c.)